dimakura/reforma/core/README.md

 })
 ```

-You can use `defineFields` only once for a user defined type without fields.
+You can use `defineFields` only once for a user-defined type without fields.

-You can also put user defined types as field types:
+You can also put user-defined types as field types:

 ```js
 const orderType = Reforma.createType({